Azure-Samples/media-services-v3-rest-postman/README.md

 The *Postman* folder in this repository contains a full Postman collection and Environment variables to test drive the new v3 REST API directly from within Postman 6.0 or higher.

+This collection targets API version both versions of **"2018-07-01"** which is the GA release for AMS, and adds the MediaGraph entity which uses version **"2019-09-01-preview"**
+    * This is an early preview release for Azure Media Services live video analytics with the Media Graph.
+  *

 The following files are included:

 |File name|Description|